flyteorg/flytesnacks/examples/extending/README.md

 ### Backend Plugin

-Backend plugins are implemented in one of two ways:
+Backend plugins can be implemented in one of two ways:
-* As Flytepropellor extensions
+* As FlytePropellor plugins
-* Using the Flyte agent service
+* As Flyte Agents that run on the FlyteAgent Service

 If you create a new type of task, you can either run the task in the pod, or you can create a new Flyte Agent to run it.
 You can determine how the task will be executed in the FlytePropeller configMap.